coralfussman/coralfussman/README.md

 ### Hi there 👋

 Welcome to my github nook.
-If you have any questions feel free to reach out by LinkedIn or Via the email form on my profile (link below) I'm always happy to help.
-Or, likwise if you have any wisdom to bestow upon me, my linked in is below.
+If you have any questions feel free to reach out by LinkedIn or via the email form on my profile (link below) I'm always happy to help.
+Or, likwise if you have any wisdom to bestow upon me, reach out.
 I am open and inviting of any feedback!

 Happy Coding!